RubyMoney/money-rails/README.md

 #### Usage example

-For example, we create a Product model which has an integer price_cents column and we want to handle it by using a Money object instead:
+For example, we create a Product model which has an integer column called `price_cents` and we want to handle it using a `Money` object instead:

 ```ruby
 class Product < ActiveRecord::Base